Introduction to IoT: IoT Architecture

 \section{IoT Architecture}

 Architecture refers to a structured framework depicting the tangible components of a network, their operational arrangement and setup, underlying principles and structures, as well as the manner in which data is organized and utilized within its functioning.
-IoT architecture comprises of a collection of devices, sensors, actuators, end users, cloud services and most importantly various communication layers and IoT protocols.
-Owing to the dynamic characteristics of the IoT domain and the crucial importance of sensors, it is impossible to identify one fundamental and universally agreed architecture for diverse IoT domains.
-Nevertheless, certain foundational elements will exhibit similarity across various projects.
+IoT architecture comprises a collection of devices, sensors, actuators, end users, cloud services, and most importantly, various communication layers and IoT protocols.
+All IoT systems inherently follow the generic three-layer architecture.
+However, based on necessities or specific application requirements, the generic model can be modified by adding extra layers, thus forming four- or five-layer architectures \cite{sethi2017internet}.